Managing Seasonal Shedding in Dogs

 - Puppy vs adult coat changes

-Tasha Mesina is the owner of Cindra Pet Products and a professional in the dog grooming and working-dog community.
+Tasha Mesina is the owner of Cindra Grooming Products and a professional in the dog grooming and working-dog community.
 She writes about coat health, shedding management, and grooming routines that support healthy coats.